-MLW's God Queen, Delmi Exo debuts on the Irish Whip Podcast
+MLW's God Queen, Delmi Exo Debuts On The Irish Whip Podcast

 In this week's episode of the IRISH WHIP PODCAST the #GodQueen, Delmi Exo a recent signee to MLW and owner of "Pro Wrestling Grind" sat down with Yeti and close friend of the show Mr. Chaos.

-Hitting on her career through the independents, the Sea Stars, Ride Alongs that no longer exist, and how she sees the future of her role in MLW all while running her own promotion at the same time can be heard below:
+Hitting on her career through the independents, the Sea Stars, Ride Alongs that no longer exist, and how she sees the future of her role in MLW all while running her own promotion at the same time can be heard below on the player or download the .mp3.

 Listen to "MLW and Grind's Delmi Exo - God Queen!" on Spreaker.